Palai Central Bank: Beginning

 The bank was on a growth track right from the beginning.
 Its style of functioning was quite different from the other banks of the day.
 It was more of 'mass banking' than the 'class banking' practiced by other banks of those days.
 This was a welcome change for the people who, for their needs, had largely depended on small moneylenders, most of whom were from Kalladaikurichi in Tamil Nadu.
 The Tamilians were charging exorbitant rates of interest on loans.

 In 1929, when the Great Depression struck and Travancore's plantation sector was badly hit, the bank gave liberal assistance to the plantations.
 The bank, which later changed its name to Palai Central Bank, started expanding its activities by opening branches in several places.
 When the bank opened a branch in New Delhi, India's new capital city 1932, it was the very first bank to do so, ahead of even the established north-Indian banks.
 The bank also had a branch in Aluva (Alwaye) a major industrial town.

 In 1935, the bank introduced electricity in its head office building in Pala by installing an oil-powered generator, years before the Government's first power project was commissioned at Pallivasal and electricity became common.
 The bank was also a pioneer in introducing modern advertising, which was quite different from the advertisements of other banks of the day.

-Employees – both executives and staff – were trained to project the bank's motto of customer service.
-A young boy coming to deposit the scholarship amount he got received the same service that large depositors enjoyed.
-It was, therefore, natural that years later, when the bright youngster became District Collector, he still regarded the bank as 'his' bank.
-The bank's branch managers followed an 'open door' policy, making them accessible to everyone.
-This was in sharp contrast with their counterparts at the Imperial Bank of India, who were totally unapproachable to the common man.
-The bank's managers, KM Joseph and later KM Augustine in Thiruvananthapuram, George Joseph in Chennai (Madras), KM Chacko in Nagercoil, C J Thomas in Delhi, and others enjoyed exceptional popularity and influence.